On weight truncations in the motivic setting: Applications

+Since the first term is in $^{w}D^{\le i}$ while the last term in $^{w}D^{>i}$, the result follows. \end{proof}

-The constructions so far can be used to construct various invariants of singularities motivically, we give a couple of examples which are related to constructions in literature: \begin{example} Fix a scheme $p:X\rightarrow \Spec k$ and $i:Z\subset X$ closed such that $X-Z$ is regular.
+Now we can give a couple of examples which are related to constructions in literature: \begin{example}[Boundary Complex] Fix a scheme $p:X\rightarrow \Spec k$ and $i:Z\subset X$ closed such that $X-Z$ is regular.
 Then for any resolution of singularities $\pi:\tilde X\rightarrow X$ such that $\pi^{-1}(Z)$ is a simple normal crossing variety, one can associate a CW-complex by taking the vertices $I$ to correspond to the set of irreducible components $\{Z_i|i\in I\}$ of $\pi^{-1}(Z)$ and $J\subset I$ has $r$ $\#J$-faces if $\cap_{j\in J}Z_j$ has $r$ components, the so called \emph{boundary complex} of $(X,Z)$.
 The cohomology of this complex is independent of chosen resolution -- this can be shown using Hodge theory, see e.g. \cite[4.4]{payne2013boundary}.
+This can be recovered using the birational motives as follows: